 Korean (574) Minor

-The minor in Korean consists of four courses in Korean beyond the elementary level plus two additional elective courses (of 3 credits or more) in the area of concentration (subject code 574).
+The minor in Korean consists of four courses in the Korean language above the 100-level plus two additional elective courses (of 3 credits or more) in the area of concentration (subject code 574).
 The elective courses may be language courses or culture courses.